 A programme of heritage-led activities will be delivered through free public events and workshops to create opportunities for the local community and visitors to learn about and enjoy Millport’s history and built heritage.
 A number of activities and projects are included in the programme, however, some funding may still be available for additional projects.
 Please enquire with the project officer if you believe your project may contribute to the programme.

-We will post information on current activities here, and we will also tweet about them under #MillportCARS.
+We will post information on current activities under #MillportCARS and on the Millport CARS website.

 About eligible works